 Monitoring

-MIRO carries out monitoring of birds, possums, rodents and mustelids in the Northern Forest.
-Urban and adjacent foreshore monitoring of predators takes place as part of the ERAT project.
+Monitoring of birds, possums, rodents and mustelids is carried out in the Northern Forest by a range of agencies, while in the Eastbourne and Bays urban area and adjacent foreshore, monitoring of predators takes place as part of MIRO’s ERAT project.

 Bird Monitoring in the Northern Forest

-Download the latest Bird Monitoring report Five Minute Bird Count Analysis_Feb2019 (PDF format)
+Download the latest Bird Monitoring analysis Five Minute Bird Count Analysis_Feb2019 (PDF format)

 Possum Monitoring in the Northern Forest

-Greater Wellington (and more recently OSPRI, as part of their Lower North Island TB-free campaign) have regularly monitored the possum population in the Northern Forest using both Residual Trap Catch and results from chew card monitoring.
-The most recent value of zero was obtained for a proportion of the Northern Forest that was treated with aerial 1080 in May 2017.
+Greater Wellington (and more recently OSPRI, as part of their Lower North Island TB-free campaign) have regularly monitored the possum population in the Northern Forest using both Residual Trap Catch (RTC) and results from chew card monitoring.
+The most recent RTC value is 4.3%.
 For good forest health, MIRO aims to keep the RTC index below 5%.

 Rat and Mustelid Monitoring in the Northern Forest

-Monitoring of these pests inside and outside the ‘mainland island’ is undertaken quarterly using tracking cards.
-MIRO volunteers place and retrieve the tracking cards from tracking tunnels that are left permanently in the forest.
+Monitoring of these pests inside and outside the ‘mainland island’ is organised by Greater Wellington and undertaken quarterly using tracking cards.
+MIRO volunteers assist with this, placing and retrieving the tracking cards from tracking tunnels that are left permanently in the forest.
 Greater Wellington analyses and reports on the results.
 The latest report can be found here.

 ERAT Residential Area Monitoring

 Levels of pests are monitored in the residential and foreshore areas of Eastbourne using tracking tunnels.
-This involves placing inked cards in baited tunnels several times each year so that the prints from pests passing through the tunnels are recorded.
+This involves placing inked cards in baited tunnels three times each year so that the prints from pests passing through the tunnels are recorded.
 The cards are analysed so that pest levels are determined, and the trap network can be improved if required.
-Local schools and scout groups are helping with this side of the project, with some schools already monitoring pests on the foreshore.
-Our aim here is to help educate the children about both the presence of pests and the native treasures we are trying to protect.

 ERAT tracking result maps